termigator1359/Calamity-Boss-Guide/postml/DoG.md

 * **Strategy:**
    * Make two skybridges.
-   * On Rev+, prioritize the Thots when they spawn; try to spawn them while the Devourer of Gods is in his grounded phase, as long as he is on-screen and below you he is harmless, meaning you can fly and dash diagonally to keep the Thots at a distance while you dispatch them, when the 2nd wave comes try to stack them together, this will make dealing with them easier.
-It's not a bad idea to use Adrenaline or Rage on the Thots.
+   * On Rev+, prioritize the Cosmic Guardians when they spawn; try to spawn them while the Devourer of Gods is in his grounded phase, as long as he is on-screen and below you he is harmless, meaning you can fly and dash diagonally to keep the Cosmic Guardians at a distance while you dispatch them, when the 2nd wave comes try to stack them together, this will make dealing with them easier.
+It's not a bad idea to use Adrenaline or Rage on the Cosmic Guardians.
    * Phases can be differentiated either by background color (Blue for flying phase, Purple for grounded), or by the debuffs you get (Warped for passive phase, Extreme Gravity for active).
    * Prioritise attacking the head and tail due to the massive DR DoG's body has, attacking the head does slightly more damage than attacking the tail.
    * When you defeat the Devourer of Gods, the Sentinels will spawn one at a time in the following order: Ceaseless Void, Storm Weaver, and lastly Signus.
 If you take longer than 2 minutes to kill a sentinel, the next one in order will spawn regardless of whether the first has died.
 Ten seconds after the final sentinel dies, the Final Form of the Devourer will spawn.